 It makes perfect sense that a culture whose most powerful public mass medium was audio should value the spoken word highly.
 Poets themselves were well aware of this quality of radio.
 As the medium spread widely, more and more poets began to use it to broadcast their published works with innumerable readings.
 It would take awhile, however, before poets began to write new material especially for the medium itself.

-Among the first, if not the first, to do this was Archibald MacLeish with his play The Fall of the City.
+Among the first to do this was Archibald MacLeish with his play The Fall of the City.
 MacLeish found radio naturally attractive.
 “Somehow or other,” said MacLeish, “I had the sense that radio offered an opportunity for dramatic poetry that should be seized.”